joinsunfish/IvfSuccessCalculator/README.md

 The purpose of this exercise is to build a web server in the programming language of your choice that:

 1. Parses the provided `ivf_success_formulas.csv`
-2. Displays a web front-end that allows users to provide inputs to the formula
+2. Displays a web front-end, using a modern library, that allows users to provide inputs to the formula
 3. Provides an HTTP endpoint which receives those inputs to the formula
 4. Selects the correct formula to calculate the IVF success rate based on those inputs
 5. Performs the IVF success calculation based on the inputs